Wilby History, Family Crest & Coats of Arms

 Early Notables of the Wilby family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Wilby Notables in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) are included under the topic Early Wilby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wilby family to Ireland

-Another 41 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Wilby family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.